rmdpalo/JS-algorithms-and-data-structures/Problem Solving Patterns/Frequency Counter Pattern/Anagram-challenge/README.md

 # Anagram Challenge

-Given two strings, write a function to determine if the second string is an anagram of the first.
+Given two strings, write a function  called validAnagram to determine if the second string is an anagram of the first.
 An anagram is a word, phrase, or name formed by rearranging the letters of another, such as _cinema_, formed from _iceman_.

+All the inputs will be single words, you can assume everything is lowercase, there will be no spaces, punctuations, or numbers.

 ```javascript
 validAnagram('', '') //true